sebawita/NLP/What is Natural Language Processing.md

 Finally, we can represent the whole model in a Venn Diagram, where:

 - Unique (blue) and Highlighted (green) Tokens — sit in their respective sets
-- The Colision Tokens (red) — sit at the sets intersection
+- The Collision Tokens (red) — sit at the intersection of the sets